CtrlAltEliteTeam/GetReady/README.md

 # Get Ready
 This
-application will be created using React, PHP and MySQL.
+application will be created using React, Node.js and MySQL.